slowernews/hamster-system/README.md

 - future data exchange and serialization: notes using [YAML](https://www.json2yaml.com/convert-yaml-to-json) notation saved as TXT files.

-*'What doesn't this stuff solve?'.*
+*'Possible painpoint'.*

-It's not smartphone oriented.
+This system is not smartphone oriented.
 That's not even an issue for me but it might be for you.

 ---
 <sup>Notes:</sup><br>